Qarik-Group/ghost-for-cloudfoundry/README.md

 This repo is a fork of the lovely open source blogging engine [Ghost](https://github.com/TryGhost/Ghost) to make it easy to run on any Cloud Foundry.

-For example, we run Ghost at https://www.starkandwayne.com/blog, https://www.starkandwayne.com/videos and https://www.dingotiles.com/blog using this repository.
+For example, we run Ghost at https://www.starkandwayne.com/blog using this repository.

 The modifications in this repository - versus the upstream https://github.com/TryGhost/Ghost - are: